Caramel Sauce No Thermometer Needed

 Serving suggestions:

-Caramel sauce goes great with all sorts of desserts.
+Caramel sauce goes great with such a wide array of desserts.
 Here are some ideas my family loves:

 Frequently asked questions